Edge-Learning-Machine/Desk-LM/README.md

 ## Run
 python main.py -d <dataset_name> -a <algo_name>

-## Version
+## Package versions
-Currently tested with Python 3.6, Keras 2.2.4, Pandas 0.25.2, and Tensorflow 1.8.0, which is needed for importing the ANN model in Cube-AI
+Please see the Desk-LM.3.6.10.yml file.
+Python 3.6, and Keras 2.2.4, which is needed for importing the ANN model in Cube-AI

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Edge-Learning-Machine/Desk-LM-new/blob/master/LICENSE) file for details